Quasolaris/NewPipePlaylistExtractor/Guides/android_manual.md

 ## Steps to do before you start with this guide

-- Install Termux, you can get it here [F-Droid](https://f-droid.org/en/packages/com.termux/) or here [Google PlayStore](https://play.google.com/store/apps/details?id=com.termux&gl=US)
+- Install Termux, you can get it from [F-Droid](https://f-droid.org/en/packages/com.termux/) or [Google Play Store](https://play.google.com/store/apps/details?id=com.termux&gl=US)

 ## Installing Playlist Extractor